 Smith said a second prototype involves a wearable exoskeleton that provides real-time information into incident and crisis response.
 The exoskeleton will support soldiers, first responders and workers in dangerous and remote environments.

 “This initiative is bringing to life the brilliant ideas of our staff while helping drive our evolution into a full-scale solutions firm,” said Booz Allen Executive Vice President Susan Penfield, referencing Booz Allen’s recent investment in Engineering and the firm’s expansion into products and managed services.
-“The proliferation of IoT will require information technology organizations to iterate faster than ever, while securing the expanding cyber attack surface and taking advantage of new data provided by machine-to-machine and edge technologies.”
+“The proliferation of IoT will require information technology organizations to iterate faster than

 “Together, Booz Allen and its partners will move past the IoT rhetoric to develop tangible solutions that will increase the productivity and effectiveness of the workforce—from improving hospital operations to reducing energy consumption, improving transit and increasing return on investments through advanced data analytics,” Penfield said.